Jiddu Krishnamurti: Family background and childhood

 Born during the late British Raj, the date of birth of Krishnamurti is a matter of dispute.
 Mary Lutyens determines it to be 11 May 1895, but Christine Williams notes the unreliability of birth registrations in that period and points to various claims placing his birth between 4 May 1895 and 25 May 1896.
 She used calculations based on a published horoscope to derive a date of 11 May 1895 but "retains a measure of scepticism" about it.

 His birthplace was the small town of Madanapalle in Madras Presidency (modern-day Annamayya District in Andhra Pradesh).
 He was born in a Telugu-speaking Brahmin family.
 His father, Jiddu Narayanaiah, was employed as an official of the British colonial administration.
 Krishnamurti was fond of his mother Sanjeevamma, who died when he was ten.
 His parents had a total of eleven children, of whom six survived childhood.

 In 1903 the family settled in Kadapa, where Krishnamurti had contracted malaria during a previous stay.
 He suffered recurrent bouts of the disease over many years.
 A sensitive and sickly child, described as "vague and dreamy", he was often considered intellectually disabled and was beaten regularly at school by his teachers and at home by his father.
 In memoirs written when he was eighteen years old Krishnamurti described psychic experiences, such as seeing his sister, who had died in 1904, and his late mother.
 Even from his childhood he felt a bond with nature which was to stay with him for the rest of his life.
 Writing in his journal Krishnamurti states "He always had this strange lack of distance between himself and the trees, rivers, mountains.
 It wasn't cultivated."

-Krishnamurti's father retired at the end of 1907.
-He sought employment at the headquarters of the Theosophical Society at Adyar.
+Krishnamurti's father retired at the end of 1907 and then sought employment at the headquarters of the Theosophical Society at Adyar.
 Narayanaiah had been a Theosophist since 1882.
 He was eventually hired by the Society as a clerk, moving there with his family in January 1909.
 Narayanaiah and his sons were at first assigned to live in a small cottage that was located just outside the society's compound.

 Krishnamurti was a vegetarian from birth, and his family were strict vegetarians.
 He was an opponent of meat eating, based on ethical and spiritual reasons.
 Krishnamurti was also a "teetotaler, nonsmoker, and practitioner of yoga."